-Perform the following actions regarding hardware.
+Perform these actions with regard to hardware.

 - Establish the IP addressing scheme for the ThinManager-managed terminals.
 ThinManager-ready thin clients can use Static IP or DHCP.
-ThinManager-compatible thin clients use PXE boot and, therefore, require DHCP. - If using Static addressing, open the IP Address menu on the thin client and enter the IP address of the thin client and the ThinManager Server.

-- If using DHCP, configure Option 066 for the IP address of the ThinManager Server, and Option 067 as acpboot.bin. - If using PXE Boot, enable PXE boot by selecting Manage>PXE Server to launch the PXE Server wizard. - Attach the terminals to ThinManager by either: - Turning on the terminal and selecting Create New Terminal when the offline terminals are listed. - Pre-creating the terminals in ThinManager and selecting the proper terminal name when the terminal is turned on and offline terminals are listed.
+ThinManager-compatible thin clients use PXE boot and, therefore, require DHCP. - To use Static addresses, open the IP Address menu on the thin client and enter the IP address of the thin client and the ThinManager Server. - To use DHCP, configure Option 066 for the IP address of the ThinManager Server, and Option 067 as acpboot.bin. - To use PXE Boot, enable PXE boot via Manage>PXE Server to launch the PXE Server wizard. - Use either of the methods that follow to attach the terminals to ThinManager: - Turn on the terminal and select Create New Terminal when the offline terminals are listed. - Pre-create the terminals in ThinManager and select the proper terminal name when the terminal is turned on and offline terminals are listed.